 - 8.12 When making a decision in a case the Malpractice Committee will: - identify the regulation or specification requirement which it is alleged has been broken: - establish the facts of the case.
-Where there are conflicting statements the decision as to whether or not there has been malpractice is made by reference to the facts as disclosed by the papers, independent of any decision on sanctions; - decide whether the facts as so established actually breach the regulations or specification requirements.
+Where there are conflicting statements the decision as to whether or not there has been malpractice is made by reference to the facts as disclosed by the case papers; - decide whether the facts as so established actually breach the regulations or specification requirements.

-If a breach of regulations has occurred, the Malpractice Committee will establish who is responsible for this and;
+If malpractice has occurred, the Malpractice Committee will establish who is responsible for this and: